Duality for commutative group stacks: Applications to Grothendieck's section conjecture

 \begin{remarque}\rm\ \begin{enumerate} \item Borne and Vistoli give an elegant independent proof of Proposition~\ref{exemples_CS}, using the dual Severi-Brauer variety (see~\cite[13.2]{Borne_Vistoli_Fundamental_Gerbe}). \item Proposition~\ref{exemples_CS} provides a way to generate examples of smooth projective geometrically connected curves that satisfy Grothendieck's section conjecture, over any field with non-trivial Brauer group (see~\cite[section 13]{Borne_Vistoli_Fundamental_Gerbe} for more details). \end{enumerate} \end{remarque}

 \begin{remarque}\rm For any inflexible algebraic stack~$X$ over a field~$k$, one can define the abelianization~$\Pi_{X/k}^{\textrm{ab}}$ through a rigidification process.
-It comes with a natural morphism~$\Pi_{X/k} \to \Pi_{X/k}^{\textrm{ab}}$ and the composition~$X\to \Pi_{X/k}^{\textrm{ab}}$ is universal for morphisms from~$X$ to a gerbe banded by a finite abelian group (see forthcoming work of Borne and Vistoli for more details about the abelianized fundamental gerbe).
+It comes with a natural morphism~$\Pi_{X/k} \to \Pi_{X/k}^{\textrm{ab}}$ and the composition~$X\to \Pi_{X/k}^{\textrm{ab}}$ is universal for morphisms from~$X$ to a gerbe banded by a finite abelian group (see~\cite[App.
+A]{Biswas_Borne_Tamely_ramified_torsors} or \cite{Borne_Vistoli_Fundamental_Gerbe_2} for more details about the abelianized fundamental gerbe).
 The role played by the Albanese torsor~$A^1_{\tau}(Y)$ in the proof of~\ref{exemples_CS} is not surprising.
-Indeed, it turns out that~$A^1_{\tau}(Y)$ is isomorphic to~$\Pi_{Y/k}^{\textrm{ab}}$.
-More generally, let~$X$ be a geometrically connected and geometrically reduced algebraic stack of finite type over $k$.
-Assume that the Picard functor~$\picto_{X/k}$ is a proper group scheme.
-Then it follows from~\ref{PU_albanese} that the Albanese morphism~$X\to A^1_{\tau}(X)$ is universal for maps from~$X$ to a gerbe banded by a finite abelian group.
-Hence it satisfies the same universal property as $X\to \Pi_{X/k}^{\textrm{ab}}$ and in particular $A^1_{\tau}(X)\simeq \Pi_{X/k}^{\textrm{ab}}$. \end{remarque}
+Indeed, it turns out that~$A^1_{\tau}(Y)$ is isomorphic to~$\Pi_{Y/k}^{\textrm{ab}}$: it is a finite gerbe (hence profinite), and it follows from~\ref{PU_albanese} that the Albanese morphism~$Y\to A^1_{\tau}(Y)$ is universal for maps from~$Y$ to a gerbe banded by a finite abelian group.
+Hence it satisfies the same universal property as $Y\to \Pi_{Y/k}^{\textrm{ab}}$ and in particular $A^1_{\tau}(Y)\simeq \Pi_{Y/k}^{\textrm{ab}}$. \end{remarque}